 Managing priorities is all about time management; recognising your workload, acknowledging deadlines and knowing if/when you have spare time for additional commitments.

-Time management can be a very difficult concept for children and adolescents.
+Time management can be a very difficult concept for children and adolescents but is a vital skills for homework and study.
 Knowing what to do first, second and third can be hard to determine, especially friend and family commitments also need consideration.

 Learning to plan can help your son tackle his priorities in the most efficient way.
 Below we offer our top tips to help your son manage priorities.

 Research shows that there are many psychological benefits to writing a list of top priority tasks or events.
 Not only does it make the job of remembering easier, it also declutters your mind and allows you focus.
 Here are some useful suggestion for planning effectively:

 Whether it is an online calendar, his School record book, a diary or wall calendar, encourage your son to use a calendar to document all important events, commitments, assessments, assignment deadlines, co-curricular activities, holidays and birthdays.
 Make it his one-stop-shop for managing his life.

 - Weekly schedules

 Sunday evening is a great time to prepare for the week ahead.
 Remind your son to check his calendar and prepare his weekly schedule.
 Include time for school, sporting or co-curricular commitments, study, work, exercise, ‘play,’ relaxation, meals and sleep.
 If he is aware of his weekly activities at the beginning of each week, he can prepare and use his time more effectively.

 - Make lists

 Begin the day with a ‘to do’ list.
 Identify which items must be completed that day, which items it would be nice to have completed in the day and what is coming up in future.
 Ensure he has the most important/urgent items at the top.